gszswork/DELL/README.md

 All resources are available on [Google Drive](https://drive.google.com/drive/folders/1nPo6x3AY7Kt1Nb9DUUvBAhpMwad3zhvq?usp=sharing)

+# What's new in this repo?

+This is the forked repo with new udpates:
+1. Fix the training split under expert as train:valid:test = 7:1:2, remove the usage of 3 split files.
+3. According to the available proxy, only utilize the remaining available proxy tasks (content.py, search_entity_from_wiki.py, retrieval.py, stance.py, response.py) for fake news detection.
+4. Fix bugs in entity/wiki proxy (Some news has None entities returned).
+5. Optimize the save_state_dict() and load_state_dict() of ./expert/train.py, filtered out the fixed-param tokenizer and lm.

 # Basic Usage

 DELL mainly contains three core parts: (i) **D**iverse Reaction Generation; (ii) **E**xplainable Proxy Tasks; (iii) **LL**M-Based Expert Ensemble.